Stereotypes of Women at Work and Why They Need to STOP

 I finished reading 35 Dumb Things Well-Intended People Say last Thursday.
 I wish I had Dr. Maura Cullen’s wisdom before that conversation.
 Dr. Cullen explains the “Piling on Principle” (difficult for some members of privileged groups to understand).
 Piling on is like having stubbed your toe first thing in the morning.
 People keep dropping stuff on it and kicking it inadvertently all day.
 The intent is not to invoke harm; these are accidents.

 Impact doesn’t care about intent.
 It hurts whether we meant to drop the cellphone on her foot or not.
-Impact is compounded by a bad day or lifetime of hurt and disadvantage.
+Impact is compounded by a bad day or a lifetime of hurt and disadvantage.

 Not “Just a Joke”

 A woman experiences inappropriate terms of endearment as paternalistic.
-If she’s been told she got her job to meet a quota or it’s otherwise been implied that she isn’t good enough and that toe really hurts.
+If she’s been told she got her job to meet a quota, or it’s otherwise been implied that she isn’t good enough, and that toe really hurts.

 Respect for women is the first, crucial component to ending harassment and abuse.
 Changing our words changes our hearts.